python/cpython/Doc/library/socketserver.rst

 .. method:: BaseServer.fileno()

    Return an integer file descriptor for the socket on which the server is listening.
-This function is most commonly passed to :func:`select.select`, to allow monitoring multiple servers in the same process.
+This function is most commonly passed to :mod:`selectors`, to allow monitoring multiple servers in the same process.